Published in the June 2015 edition of ‘The Bay’ Magazine.

-Lemon Balm – Text Version
+Lemon Balm – printer friendly, text version

 An unassuming herb with an uplifting lemony scent; physicians and beekeepers alike have long known Melissa officinalis.